-- Supporting and capitalising on learnings from our Net Zero Programme including: - Using our research with businesses to understand their barriers to developing net zero transition plans. - Supporting the development and implementation of a national food and drink net zero transition plan. - A greater understanding of emissions in the food and drink sector in Scotland including a headline figure from the national inventory and how to approach identifying sectoral emissions. - Creating a ring-fenced fund for the food and drink industry that de-risks innovation around de-carbonisation.
-This could be done by continuing to support the Scottish Industrial Energy Transformation Fund and by considering the most effective ways to support our SMEs.
-Food and drink is at the sharp end of the net zero debate, and without support there is a real danger that Scottish food and drink manufacturers will be at a competitive disadvantage. - Find better ways to support business innovation on issues such as excess heat and alternative power sources.

-De-carbonisation represents a huge challenge and opportunity for Scotland's economy with its renewable energy resource and one we are ready for but we need government support and coordination to ensure we remain globally competitive
+- Supporting and capitalising on learnings from our Net Zero Programme including: - Using our research with businesses to understand their barriers to developing net zero transition plans. - Supporting the development and implementation of a national food and drink climate transition plan. - A greater understanding of emissions in the food and drink sector in Scotland including a headline figure from the national inventory and how to approach identifying sectoral emissions. - Continue to support the Scottish Industrial Energy Transformation Fund.
+Scottish food and drink businesses are at the sharp end of the net zero debate, and without support there is a real danger that Scottish food and drink manufacturers will be at a competitive disadvantage. - Supporting increased climate change innovation in the sector, facilitating widespread adoption of game changing solutions.
+This could be delivered through an enhanced Scottish Industrial Energy Transformation Fund or through other business support mechanisms. - G De-carbonisation represents a huge challenge and opportunity for Scotland's economy with its renewable energy resource and one we are ready for but we need government support and coordination to ensure we remain globally competitive